 We're looking for submission-ready screenplays and teleplays by Black writers with an original voice and three-dimensional POC characters at the center.
 We're open to any genre and any form (feature, short, pilot, web series) of the writer's choice.
 Writing teams welcome to apply.

-This year's Black Screenwriters Grant of $250 will be awarded to two writers/writing teams to aid them in submitting their winning scripts to larger screenwriting competitions and/or furthering their writing careers in whatever way they choose.
+This year's Black Screenwriters Grant of $500 will be awarded to one writer/writing team to aid them in submitting their winning script to larger screenwriting competitions and/or furthering their writing career(s) in whatever way they choose.
 For writing teams, funds will be distributed to the first writer's name listed.

 In order to apply, writers should provide: